-5 of the Best Brushes for Watercolor Right Now | Architect's Collection - Architecture Lab
+5 Of The Best Brushes For Watercolor Right Now | Architect's Collection - Architecture Lab

 - Not the best joint at ferrules

-5. Creative Mark Original Scrubber Watercolor Brush Set of 3
+5. Creative Mark Watercolor Brush

-These brushes from Creative Mark come with a special scrubber technology.
+These brushes from Creative Mark come with special scrubber technology.
 This enables them to lift color off of a palette easily.

-The brushes function is further strengthened by their string nylon fiber build.
+The brush’s function is further strengthened by its string nylon fiber build.

-The ferrules really stand out.
-In our opinion, the nickel coated ferrules stand out most amongst all the brushes that we’ve tested.
+The Ferrules really stand out.
+In our opinion, the nickel-coated ferrules stand out most among all the brushes that we’ve tested.

 Creative Mark has provided three different tip sizes here.
-There is one which is really thin, and there is a medium sized brush for all medium strokes.
+There is one which is really thin, and there is a medium-sized brush for all medium strokes.
 And finally, the thick brushes offer thick strokes easily.

-These brushes are suitable for watercolor, charcoal, pastel and even graphite colors.
+These brushes are suitable for watercolor, charcoal, pastel, and even graphite colors.

-One problem in these brushes is the lack of options.
+One problem with these brushes is the lack of options.
 All you get is three sizes and that’s about it.

-And of course, the materials used are all non toxic and easy for children to use.
-Just be mindful of the nickel coated ferrules, they are not sharp enough to cut, but could be an irritant.
+And of course, the materials used are all nontoxic and easy for children to use.
+Just be mindful of the nickel-coated ferrules, they are not sharp enough to cut but could be an irritant.

 - Good water retention